-As a female who travels alone, you’re breaking gender stereotypes like crazy, and even though it’s not necessarily your responsibility to change people’s minds about equality, your impact still means a lot.
+Well, as a female who travels alone, you’re breaking gender stereotypes like crazy, and even though it’s not necessarily your responsibility to change people’s minds about equality, your impact still means a lot.
 It’s also important that women of all races, sexualities, ages, sizes, and nationalities see the world.
 I can only write about my perspective, which obviously doesn’t speak to the experiences of all women.
 The more boundary breaking information available, the better.

 Furthermore, as women, at least in the United States, we’re told to think about other people before ourselves, and to remain cautious at all times.
 We’re told not to take risks.
 Perhaps not explicitly, but comments like “won’t your boyfriend be mad?” or “what will you do when you have kids?” play into unfair mindset.

 Stomp that nonsense into the ground.

 Further Reading – Why All Women Need to Travel Alone

 When I think of “essentials,” I don’t think “beauty products” or a “cute pair of shoes.”
 I love my makeup too, but you won’t fail as a traveler if you forget to pack your mascara.
 You can always buy that overseas, anyway.

 Instead I’m referencing stuff that will either ruin or cancel your trip if you forget about it.
 Take notes beginner solo travelers.